Namecard-ai/obsidian-agentmode-plugin/README.md

-# Obsidian Sample Plugin
+# Obsidian Agent Plugin

-This is a sample plugin for Obsidian (https://obsidian.md).
+An AI-powered assistant plugin for Obsidian (https://obsidian.md) that provides intelligent chat functionality with context-aware file integration.

-This project uses TypeScript to provide type checking and documentation.
+This project uses TypeScript and React to provide a modern, responsive chat interface that integrates seamlessly with your Obsidian vault.
+The plugin leverages the latest Obsidian API and includes comprehensive AI agent capabilities.
-The repo depends on the latest plugin API (obsidian.d.ts) in TypeScript Definition format, which contains TSDoc comments describing what it does.

-This sample plugin demonstrates some of the basic functionality the plugin API can do.
-- Adds a ribbon icon, which shows a Notice when clicked.
-- Adds a command "Open Sample Modal" which opens a Modal.
-- Adds a plugin setting tab to the settings page.
-- Registers a global click event and output 'click' to the console.
+## Key Features
+- **Context-Aware Conversations**: Seamlessly integrate vault files into your chat context
+- **Agent Mode**: Execute tasks and automation through AI assistance
+- **File Integration**: Advanced drag-and-drop and file picker functionality
-- Registers a global interval which logs 'setInterval' to the console.
+- **Upload Image**: Upload image to the chat
-- **NEW**: Includes a React-based chat interface with context file selection functionality.

 ## Chat Interface Features